River flow and water level forecasts through virtual stations is what BWI can do for you

 What is BWI about?

 Climate change is exacerbating both water scarcity and water hazards – such as floods, droughts, and water pollution, as rising temperatures disrupt precipitation patterns and the entire water cycle.
 Therefore, it is important to do our best to augment climate resilience.
-BWI subscribers benefit from predictions processed based dozens of data sources – such as space sensors, weather radars, and other ground sensors.
-BWI also strives to launch a constellation dedicated to monitoring continental freshwater levels at all major basins worldwide.
+BWI subscribers benefit from hydrological forecasts based on dozens of data sources – such as space sensors, weather radars, and other ground sensors.
+BWI also strives to launch a nano-satellite constellation dedicated to continental freshwater level monitoring at all major basins worldwide.
 A daily global inland water availability monitoring will help quantify the impact of climate change on water resources.

-Basin digitization is necessary to anticipate water hazards such as floods, droughts and water pollutions
+River flow forecasts are necessary to anticipate water hazards such as floods, droughts and water pollution

 Water is critical to life.
 In the next decades, population growth is expected to amplify the already tremendous pressure on water resources while global warming generates more and more extreme hydro-climatic events such as floods, heat waves and droughts, which are mainly affecting the most vulnerable populations.
-Taking into account the accelerating effects of climate change on water stress is the reason BWI reinforces hydraulic and hydrological models with deep learning, so clients are delivered with state-of-the-art water hazard forecasts.
+Taking into account the accelerating effects of climate change on water stress is the reason BWI reinforces hydraulic and hydrological models with deep learning, so clients are delivered with state-of-the-art flood and drought forecasts.

-Basin digitization to forecast water levels, river discharge, water quality and to provide stakeholders with early warning tools.
+River basin digitization to forecast water levels, river flow, water quality and to provide stakeholders with early warning tools and information about water availability via hydrological virtual stations.

-At least 30.000 water level measurement points updated everyday will be made available via an API.
+At least 30.000 global water level measurement points, updated daily by a constellation of 10 nano-satellites, will be made available via an API.

 01